Darnoman/Godot-GlobalInput-Addon/README.md

 **--------------------------------------------------**

 Issue: When a button is held down and the window becomes out of focus, it fires a "just released" event.
+To get around this, use "master" branch.

 Use Input as normal, just now it captures inputs when window is out of focus.